wildtreetech/wildtreetech.github.io/README.md

 ## Change it

 To change the appearance modify the files in `assets/sass` and recreate the CSS with `sass --watch assets/sass:assets/css`.
+Convert a big image to one suitable for the web with
+`convert pic0N.big.jpg -resize 1600x1050\! pic0N.jpg`.